Skip to main content Accessibility help

 First, Women tend to live longer meaning we are more likely to die single, divorced or widowed.1

 This means that even if you’re happy having someone else handle the finances in your current situation, the odds are that you will need to do it yourself at some point.
-Trust me, you do not want to be learning how to pay the bills for the first time when you are elderly, less able to work and grieving.
+Trust us, you do not want to be learning how to pay the bills for the first time when you are elderly, less able to work and grieving.
 Also, divorce over 50 is on the rise and research shows women are less likely than men to get married again (or to even want to).2,3 If you want to do yourself a favor, start paying attention to what goes on in your home when it comes to money, so you can be prepared in case you need to do it on your own.

 Another potential obstacle exclusive to women is that we tend to have more gaps in our careers than men do.4